 The first flakes started flying last week and it got me thinking that the days where it starts to stick aren’t very far around the corner.
 Winter can be such a magical season but some times all that white stuff means leaving the house just isn’t going to happen.
 For those days, here are some ideas to keep the kids busy and entertained.

 This recipe for hot sauce is my husband Derek’s favourite.
-There are so many ways to add spice to life – travel, new experiences, theatre, music and art – why not start in the kitchen?
+There are so many ways to add spice to life, that right now are kindof impossible to do, like travel, new experiences, theatre, music and art – why not start in the kitchen?
+This is a great pandemic kitchen trick to learn, and can save a fortune in buying sauces.
 Adding a little spice to life is always fun, and so is making delicious condiments yourself.
 Hot sauces have become quite popular, with a wide variety of options available on the market including curated subscription boxes.
-I love making things home made wherever possible, and this recipe makes that possible.
+I love making things home made wherever possible, and this recipe makes that a cinch.